-Set on the Nile, the longest river in the world, explore the ancient city of Cairo filled with fascinations including the new National Museum of Egyptian Civilization, Khan el Khalili Bazar, Old Cairo, and the Citadel of Cairo featuring the Mosque of Muhammad Ali.
+Set on the Nile, the longest river in the world, explore the ancient city of Cairo filled with legendary sites including the National Museum of Egyptian Civilization, Khan el Khalili Bazar, Old Cairo, and the Citadel of Cairo featuring the Mosque of Muhammad Ali.
 Old Cairo is the historic part of the city that tells its origin stories.
 Spark the imagination when you consider how Old Cairo was once a Roman-era fortress called “Fort Babylon” and at another time, an Islamic-era settlement, both which pre-dated the founding of Cairo in 969 AD.

 Day 5 : Karnak & Luxor Temples

-Day 6 : Valley of the Kings & Valley of the Queens
+Day 6 : Valley of the Kings

 Day 7 : Edfu & Kom Ombo

 A brief horse-drawn carriage ride is a delightful way to start the day, traveling to the Temple of Edfu dedicated to the falcon-headed god of Horus.
 One of Egypt’s most iconic deities, the Eye of Horus originates from this spirit, representing well-being, protection, and healing.
 Later today we cruise to the agricultural city of Kom Ombo.

 This morning discover the Ptolemaic Temple of Kom Ombo before sailing to Aswan.
 Sobek is the deity we discover here, the crocodile-headed god associated with pharaonic power, military prowess, fertility, and magic to protect against the dangers of the Nile’s predator-filled waters.
 Coming into Aswan we see High Dam (the world’s biggest embankment dam), Old Dam, intriguing granite quarries, and the temple on Philae Island, a destination that Victorian-era Brits found so fascinating that tourism was popular here by the 1800s.